vladagurets/react-cancelable/readme.md

 # Motivation

-In most of cases client consumes a lot of excess traffic.
+In most of cases client consumes a lot of excess internet traffic.
 Modern web applications make a huge bunch of requests per conventional time unit then a lot of clients don't wait until all requests made by web app are finished.
 As a result, the browser expects data that will no longer be used

 But don't worry you can easily deal with it with the latest AbortController API and react-cancelable